bingyulab/NumericalPDE/doc/Solution of Project.md

 🔹 **Concept**:
 - Replace **derivatives** with difference equations using **Taylor series expansions**.
 - Typically used on **uniform grids**.
+- Measure the difference, which is widely used, like in Graph Theory.

 🔹 **Example: 1D Second-Order Derivative Approximation**
 $$